What Bash Scripting Is and Why Server Administrators Rely on It

 nano ~/first_script.sh

 Every bash script should begin with a shebang line.
-This tells the operating system which interpreter to use to execute the file.
+This tells the operating system which interpreter to use when executing the file.

 #!/bin/bash